joergschultzelutter/arrl-extra-class-notes/README.md

 D. Two inductors are in series between the input and output, and a capacitor is connected between the two inductors and ground

 Answer: B

+## E9 D10

+What happens to feed-point impedance at the base of a fixed length HF mobile antenna when operated below its resonant frequency?

+A. The radiation resistance decreases and the capacitive reactance increases
+B. The radiation resistance increases and the capacitive reactance increases
+C. The radiation resistance decreases and the capacitive reactance decreases
+D. The radiation resistance increases and the capacitive reactance decreases

+Answer: A